cole-h06/braid/README.md

 ## MCP Server

 You can find the Verity credibility inference engine through the open-source [`verity-mcp`](https://github.com/cole-h06/verity-mcp) server.
+It enables AI systems to incorporate credibility signals directly into their workflows through the [Model Context Protocol](https://modelcontextprotocol.io).

 This repository contains the research and reference implementation behind the server.